janis-commerce/solr/README.md

 - password `String` (optional but required if an user is specified): Auth password
 - readTimeout `Number` (optional): The read operations timeout in miliseconds.
 Default: `2000`
 - writeTimeout `Number` (optional): The write operations timeout in miliseconds.
 Default: `5000`
+- commitUpdates `Boolean` (optional): Set if the write operations should wait until Solr commits all the changes before returning.
+Default `false`.
+- commitWithin `Number` (optional): Set the time period (in miliseconds) that Solr must take to commit the changes made in write operations.
+Default: `10`.

 **Config usage**
 ```js